-The aim of the research project Oberfranken 4.0 is to support small and medium-sized enterprises, especially in the North Bavarian region, with a broad spectrum of services to become familiar with trend-setting developments in the area of “Industry 4.0” and to use them for innovative solutions in their own production and logistics.
-Furthermore, an exemplary user factory with ultra-modern industry 4.0 demonstrators and applications on the campus of the University of Bayreuth aims to promote the transfer of knowledge and technology between research and practice.
+The aim of the research project Oberfranken 4.0 is to support small and medium-sized enterprises, especially in the North Bavarian region, with a broad spectrum of services to become familiar with trending developments in the area of “Industry 4.0” and to use them for innovative solutions in their own production and logistics.
+Furthermore, an exemplary factory with state-of-the-art industry 4.0 demonstrators and applications on the campus of the University of Bayreuth aims to promote the transfer of knowledge and technology between research and practice.
 Thereby, one of the main goals is the development of new approaches for the improvement of IT security management in the industry 4.0 context.
-These approaches should enable companies to ensure IT security for new production processes, products and services in the area of industry 4.0.
+These approaches are meant to enable companies to ensure IT security for new production processes, products and services in the area of industry 4.0.

 (funded by European Union and Oberfrankenstiftung)

 The focus of the GESINE project was to develop a practical security concept that provides companies with reliable information on compliance with laws and guidelines and the security of their electronic business processes.

 (funded by the Federal Ministry of Economics and Energy (BMWi))

 The first aim of this project was to find out what can be considered as relevant information regarding reputation.
 How can this information be represented, generated and distributed?
 And how do agents deal with this information?
 In addition, the requirements for an auxiliary reputation system were analyzed from a technical point of view and it was investigated to what extent existing systems fulfill these requirements.
 An assessment of the achievable degree of automation and the implementation and simulation in a distributed system rounded off this interdisciplinary project.